Rethinking Clustering for Robustness: Experiments

-\textbf{Experiments on CIFAR10 and SVHN.} We evaluate the robustness of nominal training (as baseline), the Magnet Loss (\ie ClusTR without warm start), and ClusTR, and we compare against several approaches that achieve state-of-art robustness in this experimental setup, namely \textit{Free adversarial training} (Free AT) \cite{freeadv} with its reported best setting of 8 minibatch-replays that outperforms vanilla adversarial training \cite{madryadv}, \textit{Adversarial Training with ImageNet pre-training} (AT + PreTraining) that leverages external data to improve robustness, and \textit{TRADES} \cite{trades}, the current state-of-the-art method.
+\textbf{Experiments on CIFAR10 and SVHN.} We evaluate the PGD robustness of nominal training (as baseline), the Magnet Loss (\ie ClusTR without warm start), and ClusTR, and we compare against several approaches that provide PGD robustness in this experimental setup, namely \textit{Free adversarial training} (Free AT) \cite{freeadv} with its reported best setting of 8 minibatch-replays that outperforms vanilla adversarial training \cite{madryadv}, \textit{Adversarial Training with ImageNet pre-training} (AT + PreTraining) that leverages external data to improve robustness, and \textit{TRADES} \cite{trades}.
 Note that all the robustness methods in this comparison employ various forms of adversarial training.

-We evaluate using both natural accuracy, \ie test set accuracy on clean images, and PGD test accuracy.
+We report both natural accuracy, \ie test set accuracy on clean images, and PGD test accuracy.
 Table~\ref{tb:best_results_svhn_and cifar10} reports these results.
 First, we observe that training with Magnet Loss \textit{only} on clean images results in substantial gains in robustness compared to nominal training.
-In fact, this loss increases PGD$^{20}$ accuracy from 0\% to 23.71\%, while natural accuracy drops from 95.01\% to 83.14\%.
+In fact, this choice of loss function increases PGD$^{20}$ accuracy from 0\% to 23.71\%, while natural accuracy drops from 95.01\% to 83.14\%.
 This result constitutes empirical evidence of the theoretical robustness properties we presented for clustering-based classifiers.
 Furthermore, training with ClusTR consistently outperforms Free AT in both natural and PGD accuracy for both CIFAR10 and SVHN.
 Specifically, ClusTR outperforms Free AT in PGD$^{20}$ accuracy by $3\%$ and $4\%$ on CIFAR10 and SVHN, respectively, even though the former \textit{only} trains with clean images.
 We note that ClusTR's robustness gains over adversarial training are not accompanied with lower natural accuracy.
 In fact, the natural accuracy of ClusTR is 1\% more in CIFAR10 and 7\% more in SVHN.
 These results show that the design of ClusTR inherently provides robustness properties without introducing adversaries during training.
-We complement this finding by studying the following question: Can equipping ClusTR with some form of adversarial training provide even more robustness?
-To do so, we equip ClusTR with a TRADES loss term, where the total loss becomes:
+We complement this finding by studying the following question: Can equipping ClusTR with some form of adversarial training provide even larger PGD robustness gains?
+We equip ClusTR with a TRADES loss term, where the total loss becomes: